ticgal/one-timesecret/CONTRIBUTING.md

 If you're just asking for something to be added without doing it yourself, please contact TICgal for a quotation: https://tic.gal.

 ## Support request
 Support request are also handled on a best-effort basis.
+If you need professional support, please contact TICgal https://tic.gal.

 ## Translations
 We are using Localazy as translation platform.
 It is very easy to use.
 Add your language and start translating: https://localazy.com/p/one-time-secret-glpi